dreamportdev/Osdev-Notes/02_Memory_Management/04_Virtual_Memory_Manager.md

 At this point our VMM can allocate any object types we'll need for now, and hopefully you can start to see the purpose of the VMM.

-As mentioned previously a more advanced design could allow for memory mapping files: by adding another another flag, and passing the file name (as a `char*`) in the extra argument, or perhaps a file descriptor (like `mmap` does).
+As mentioned previously a more advanced design could allow for memory mapping files: by adding another flag, and passing the file name (as a `char*`) in the extra argument, or perhaps a file descriptor (like `mmap` does).

 ## Freeing Objects